 To maximize learner engagement with the LMS, each module should deliver value to learners.
 User-focused programs consider the different needs, preferences and learning styles of participants at every stage in the process.

-Download our eBook, Getting Engaged: How To Make Your Learners Fall in Love with Learning where we delve into the mind of the disengaged learner and examine a number of factors that influence engagement.
+For more details, download our eBook, Getting Engaged: How To Make Your Learners Fall in Love with Learning, where we delve into the mind of the disengaged learner and examine a number of factors that influence engagement.